piobpc/portfolio/docs/titanic/index.md

-# Analiza Danych EDA Titanica: Eksploracja Domenowa
+# Data Analisys of Titanic passengers: EDA

-Analiza EDA Titanica skupia się na przyjrzeniu się bliżej danym dotyczącym pasażerów słynnego statku.
-W tym projekcie zgłębimy lepiej potencjalne przyczyny bądź czynniki, które mogły mieć wpływ na przeżywalność.
+The Titanic EDA analysis focuses on the most famous ship in the history.
+In this case, it delves deeper into the factors that influenced survival ratio of the passengers.

-<a href="titanic_eda_raport_PB.zip" download class="md-button md-button--primary">Pobierz Notebook</a>
+<a href="titanic_eda_raport_PB.zip" download class="md-button md-button--primary">Download The Notebook</a>

 <iframe
     id="content"